Error-Undefined/raytracing-opengl/README.md

 If you do not specify a resolution, it will default to 800x450.

+Running will default to 6 threads, this can be changed in main.c

-The render will be created as a .ppm file, `render.ppm`
+The render will be rendered, as well as created as a .ppm file, `render.ppm`

 ## Features
 - Raytracing renderer with choosable pixel samples and ray depth